carolanncan/lambtron.github.io/articles/2015-01-15-twapchat-ephemeral-tweets/index.md

 - picture is saved to MongoDB
 - URL is generated and hosted on server
 - [@twapchat](https://twitter.com/twapchat) tweets the URL
-- URL listens for views; if 10 views then delete in Mongo, destroy URL, remove tweet
+- the server tracks the number of requests per URL; if 10 views then delete in Mongo, destroy URL, remove tweet

 [Demo](http://twapchat.herokuapp.com/).
 [Source](https://github.com/lambtron/twapchat).

+*Like what you read?
+Share this article and follow me on [Twitter](http://www.twitter.com/andyjiang) for random musings.*